HL7/fhir-bfdr/input/pagecontent/the_specification.md

 ### Document Bundles

-Per the FHIR Document's paradigm, the Composition resource and all references resources must be packaged in a FHIR Bundle resource where Bundle.type = document in order for the content in the Composition resource to be considered a "document".
+Per the FHIR Document's paradigm, the Composition resource and all referenced resources must be packaged in a FHIR Bundle resource where Bundle.type = document in order for the content in the Composition resource to be considered a "document".
 Un-bundled Composition resources are useful while a document is being edited, but until it has been bundled it does not meet the key characteristics of a clinical document (persistence, potential for authentication, etc.).
 The FHIR specification includes a $document operation on the Composition resource, and FHIR servers that support that operation can handle the task of bundling Composition and other resources.

 See the documentation on the [FHIR Bundle resource](http://hl7.org/fhir/bundle.html) and the [FHIR $document operation](http://hl7.org/fhir/composition-operation-document.html) for more information.